savaslabs/durham-civil-rights-map/README.md

 2. Create a blank PHP file in `docroot/sites/default/settings.local.php` and add the proper code to specify your local DB config
 3. Making sure you're using drush 8.x (http://docs.drush.org/en/master/install/), run `drush sql-create`.
 4. Download the DB from the dev site (ssh in, `drush sql-dump --gzip --result-file`), and install it locally.
-5. Run `drush config-import staging` to make sure that config is synced
+5. Run `drush config-import` to make sure that config is synced

 ## Sass

 From the theme directory (docroot/themes/mappy), run `bundle exec compass compile` to compile the Sass files into styles.css

-## Working with config changes

-Always after pulling new changes from the repo, run `drush config-import staging` to sync your config with code (this is like reverting features for D7).

-After you make changes to your local site, `drush config-export staging` will export the current local config into code.
-It seems that git does not always play well with yaml files, so sometimes merge conflicts may arise which make the yaml invalid.
-Because of that it is recommended to test run `drush config-import staging` after each merge operation.

-See more about how to manage configuration with Drupal 8 and a git workflow here: http://nuvole.org/blog/2014/aug/20/git-workflow-managing-drupal-8-configuration
+## Workflow

+Locally, any time you update any configuration related change in the database, you will want to run `drush config-export` to export the configuration changes to code.

+Immediately after importing a DB locally to do some development, it's always a good idea to run `drush config-export` to see if the production DB has any changes that were done via the UI.